History of Uppsala

 The city of Uppsala is one of the oldest in Sweden.
 It has played a dominant role in the political, intellectual and historical development of the country.
 The two main institutions in the history of Uppsala are the Archdiocese which is located in the city, and Uppsala University, founded in the city in 1477.
-These have long been established on the western banks of the Fyris river with a bourgeois trading town on the other side of the river.
+These have long been established on the western banks of the Fyris river with a trading town on the other side of the river.

-Pre-Christian Uppsala (prehistory–1087)
+Before 1087: Pre-Christian Uppsala

 The site where Uppsala stands is a fertile plain.
 The city lies in the intersection of the esker Uppsalaåsen and the river Fyrisån.
 In prehistoric times, most of the area was below sea level.
 Therefore, the first communities in the area were established at a higher altitude in Gamla Uppsala (old Uppsala), about 5 km north of the current city.
 In the 3rd and 4th centuries, old Uppsala grew into an important religious and political centre, with both the pagan Temple at Uppsala and the Thing of all Swedes in the town.

 According to the mythological Heimskringla, the city was founded during the reign of Augustus by the pagan god Freyr.

-Medieval Uppsala (1087–1520)
+1087–1519: Medieval Uppsala

 In 1087 the temple at Uppsala was burned as a part of the Christianisation of Sweden.
 In 1164 Gamla Uppsala became the seat of the Swedish Archdiocese.
 Due to isostasy the shoreline had moved down from Gamla Uppsala, and in the 6th century the Fyris River was not navigable by sail north of Kvarnfallet in the current city of Uppsala.
 At this site the modern city of Uppsala was founded as a port city to Gamla Uppsala, under the name of Aros.
 In the first centuries of the second millennium the port city outgrew Gamla Uppsala, which became increasingly isolated.
 In 1273 the Archdiocese was moved from Gamla Uppsala to Aros, on the condition that the name Uppsala moved with the Archdiocese, which is how the city got its current name.
 After the relocation the construction of Uppsala cathedral began, continuing until 1435 when the cathedral was inaugurated.

 In 1477 Uppsala University was founded through a papal bull as the first university in northern Europe.